Kōchi, Kōchi: Demographics

 Per Japanese census data, the population of Kōchi increased rapidly in the 1960s and 1970s before peaking around the year 2000 and going into decline.

 History

 Feudal period

-As with all of Kōchi Prefecture, the area of Nahari was part of ancient Tosa Province.
+As with all of Kōchi Prefecture, the area of today Kōchi city was part of ancient Tosa Province.
 The river plain now containing the city centre was originally settled as a castle town around Kōchi Castle, the seat of the daimyō of Tosa Domain.
 The castle site was chosen by Yamauchi Kazutoyo in 1601 to replace the earlier seats of the Chōsokabe clan who had previously ruled in province.
 The city takes its name from that of the castle.
 As the centre of administration for the province, and the prefecture which succeeded it, the town rapidly grew to become the largest settlement of the region.